v-rgrace/Viva/Viva/insights/advanced/analyst/templates/copilot-business-outcome.md

 ---
 ms.date: 11/18/2024
-title: Copilot Business Outcome report
+title: Copilot Business Impact report
-description: Learn how to use the Microsoft 365 Copilot Business Outcome Power BI template to understand how Copilot usage impacts business results at your company.
+description: Learn how to use the Microsoft 365 Copilot Business Impact Power BI template to understand how Copilot usage impacts business results at your company.
 author: zachminers
 ms.author: v-zachminers
 ms.topic: article